 The SADC Council of Ministers, during its meeting in August 2020, directed the SADC Secretariat to operationalise the initiative to recognise and honour the Founders of SADC.
-The initiative, as approved by the SADC Council, is aimed at providing due recognition to the Founders of SADC for their contribution to the establishment of SADC and subsequent pursuance of a regional integration agenda.
+The initiative, as approved by the SADC Council, is aimed at providing due recognition to the Founders of SADC for their contribution to the establishment of SADC and their subsequent pursuance of a regional integration agenda.

-To this end, the SADC Secretariat is calling for submissions of essay entries from active tertiary institution going students .
-The wordings of the think piece and content should aim at promoting the role played by the Founders of SADC taking into account the prevailing peace and security in the region which contributes to the SADC's Objectives and Common Agenda.
+To this end, the SADC Secretariat is calling for submissions of essay entries from active tertiary institution-going students .
+The wordings of the think piece and content should aim at promoting the role played by the Founders of SADC taking into account the SADC's Objectives and Common Agenda.